NBC Live Stream: How to watch NBC free or cheap online

 Hulu’s live TV service has about 125 local NBC stations across the country — more than any other live TV streaming service.
 So it’s really the best pick for most people wanting to live stream NBC.

 Hulu with Live TV supports Roku, Fire TV and Fire Stick, XBox One and Xbox 360 consoles, and iOS and Android devices.
 You can watch up to two streams simultaneously.
-Try out Hulu with Live TV free for a week.
+Look over the channel lineup for Hulu with Live TV before deciding whether you want to sign up.

 Watch NBC online with fuboTV